kdz/ebohub/README.md

   - More robust security
   - Hardware interface to a GSM modem for regions that do not even have SMS-infrastructure

 It has been, overall, an awesome experience.

-And it may not be over yet.
+And I plan to do more.
 In my current university Database course (Fall 2016), I chose in my course project to extend the database schema to improve its design as well as start covering some of the top TODOs.
-Here is a snapshot:
+Here is a schema snapshot:

 ![image](https://cloud.githubusercontent.com/assets/4351330/20047213/9b6e8e68-a477-11e6-8abc-b3cef90c4f45.png)

+And a running demo, at least as long as the Azure machine hosting all the project databases for that class is kept running: [(demo)](http://ebohub.herokuapp.com/admin/) [(demo)](http://kad2185.ngrok.io/)